Shenandoah, Iowa: Tarkio Sloths

 Recent excavations of at least three Jefferson's ground sloths, Megalonyx jeffersonii, have been coordinated by the Iowa Museum of Natural History along West Tarkio Creek near Shenandoah.

 Minor league baseball

 Shenandoah was home to minor league baseball.
 The Shenandoah Pin Rollers played as members of the Class D level Southwest Iowa League in 1903 and Missouri-Iowa-Nebraska-Kansas League (MINK) in 1910 and 1911.

 Media

-The Valley News is Shenandoah's community newspaper.
-Published twice weekly and distributed to homes throughout Page and Fremont Counties, the Valley News is the community's oldest continually-operated business.
+The Southwest Iowa Herald (formerly the Valley News) Shenandoah and its neighbor city Clarinda's community newspaper.
+Published every Wednesday and distributed to homes throughout Page and Fremont Counties, the Southwest Iowa Herald is the community's oldest continually-operated business.
 Its predecessors include the award-winning Evening Sentinel.
-Its website can be found at valleynewstoday.com.

 The radio stations KMA AM and KFNF were early pioneering radio stations attracting listeners throughout the Mid-West and drawing thousands of visitors to the city in the 1920s.
 The radio station KMA-FM 99.1 is in the same complex as KMA.
 Both stations share a simulcast, except for sporting events and other special programming.